chrisdiggle1/CD-Fitness/README.md

 * Cantains four reasons why the user should join us, with a decription of each of the benefits.

 * Displays the meberships and costs that are on offer.

+### **Amenities Page**

+* Displays 15 images of the amenities the gym has to offer customers. this is  to provide a pleasant visual to users looking at joining.

+* Displays a list of bullet points of the amenities at the gym under the images, this is to state exactly what we have inside.

 ## Technologies Used